cloudfoundry/gorouter/docs/02-nats-configurations.md

 If an operator would prefer to favor availability over consistency, the configuration property [`suspend_pruning_if_nats_unavailable`](../config/config.go#L203) can be used to ignore route TTL and prevent pruning in the event that Gorouter cannot connect to NATS.
 This config option will also set max reconnect in the NATS client to -1 (no limit) which prevents Gorouter from crashing and losing its in-memory routing table.
 This configuration option is set to false by default.

+> [!WARNING]
+>
->**Warning**: There is a significant probability of routing to an incorrect backend endpoint in the case of port re-use.
+> There is a significant probability of routing to an incorrect backend endpoint in the case of port re-use.
 Suspending route pruning should be used with caution.

 ## Relation between DropletStaleThreshold, NATs PingInterval and MinimumRegistrationInterval